arianeziehn/reorder_window_joins/README.md

 ## TODOs

+### Jan
+1. revisit thesis, can we use sth?
+Background, Related Work, References? -> Please add to paper

+### someone
 1. parameterize SWJ_a_BAC and CAB add to SWJAssociativeTest
 2. write PT query (not in Correctness, cannot do much there, only for performance evaluation)
+3. think about a PT solution, maybe in seconds and always start at a minute?
 2. [started, see test java] make CorrectnessCheck automatic, i.e., run all solution (perfectly Case base (C and A Cases)) and check if they are equivalent after removing all duplicates that is no performance evaluation so it can be heavy and only tested local
 2. Investigate algorithms approach in python folder and implement it.
 Test for longer queries (Start 4-way Join would be fine I guess) and add to Correctness Test

 ## Repository Structure

+### figures
+[remove when public]
+contains the drawio files for the figures in the paper

 ### src/main/java
 contains the join queries, i.e., we right now have: